pytest-dev/pytest-selenium/docs/user_guide.rst

 Rather than repeating or abstracting the base URL in your tests, pytest-selenium also provides a ``base_url`` fixture that returns the specified base URL.

+.. note::  By default all tests are considered to be destructive, and all environments are considered to be sensitive.
+This means that tests will be skipped unless they are explicitly marked as nondestructive (see `nondestructive tests`_) or sensitive environments have been configured (see `indicating sensitive environments`_).

 Here's the earlier example with the addition of ``base_url``:

 .. code-block:: python